jdoleary/Spellmasons/docs/TasksCurrent.md

 - small bugs:
     - when your main mana bar has 0 mana left it doesn't show the diagonal lines
     - swap then damage hurts yourself also, it shouldn't be this way it should hurt the target
-    - after swapping I got stuck in a wall
     - if you pull something into you and you're standing on the edge of liquid you take damage as if you fell in the liquid (on blood level)
     - spells like mana burn and hurt shouldn't play on dead units or pickups
     - sometimes when you walk you get stuck on a wall and it wastes stamina